mingolino/FlightFinder/README.md

 **FlightFinder bypasses this:**
 - It looks for separate tickets, which avoids the airline-imposed fees
 - It can route you through countries not on holiday, avoiding demand-based price hikes
+- It uses Google Flights who aggregates offers from travel agencies and airlines directly.

 ### 🔹 Real Example (July 8)
 - Without FlightFinder: Paris ➔ Amman = €400 (Austrian Airlines, 1 layover)